What is the best Kia to salary sacrifice?

 If your company offers The Electric Car Scheme as an employee benefit, you could lease the EV6 from £434 per month.

 You would have to pay a small amount of benefit-in-kind tax - this is otherwise known as “the company car tax” and is calculated based on three factors.
 First, consider the level of CO2 emissions produced by a car, of which an electric vehicle will have none, as it doesn’t produce any emissions.
 Secondly, assess the P11D value of the car, which represents its on-road price.
 Third, take into account your personal tax bracket.
-You can learn more about BiK tax by visiting our blog.
+You can learn more about BiK tax here.

 Kia EV9